shutter-network/shutter-docs/docs/protocol/api/integrating_api_llm_friendly.md

 ```

 :::note [Note]
-For event-based triggers, first poll or subscribe to trigger status, then request the decryption key and run the same decrypt flow.
+For event-based triggers, wait until the event condition is met, then request the decryption key and execute the same decryption flow.
 :::

 * * * * *